artefactual/atom-docs/user-manual/import-export/csv-import.rst

    To learn more about linking an authority record to a repository, see:
    :ref:`link-repo-actor`.

-   To limit your matches to the holdings of a specifc :term:`archival institution`, use the :term:`drop-down menu` to select the name of the related repository.
+   To limit your matches to the holdings of a specific :term:`archival institution`, use the :term:`drop-down menu` to select the name of the related repository.